Skip to main content

 Air-blown or Traditional Cabling?

 While there have been many advances in recent years, blown fiber cable is not a new technology, although it is relatively new compared to conventional cabling methods that date back to Alexander Graham Bell.
-But, even if the air-blown technology offers many indisputable advantages, there are applications where traditional cabling may be the better option.
+But, even if the air-blown technology offers many indisputable advantages, there are still a few specific scenarios where traditional cabling may be considered.
 Here I explain why.

 Blown fiber cables enter the market